 - Check the system’s specific Incident Response Plan

-Following notification to GSA, the GSA’s Incident Response (IR) team will contact you requesting more information.
+- Following notification to GSA, the GSA’s Incident Response (IR) team will contact you requesting more information.
+Example questions that will be asked:

 What is an incident?